-Figure 57 outlines the high level process flowchart for data provision for assessment of FFR, FPFAPR and DRR.
+Figure 7 outlines the high level process flowchart for assessment of FFR.

 If the TSO has existing Monitoring Equipment installed at the Service Provider's site this may be used to submit data for the purpose of Performance Assessment for a maximum period of 24 months from 1st September 2018.
 Unless otherwise agreed by the TSO after this time the Service Provider must have installed its own Monitoring Equipment to the standard set out by the TSO in accordance with the DS3 Performance Measurement Device Standards for Fast Acting Services.